Luca-Pozzi/pizza_chart/README.md

 # Pizza chart

-Pie chart, with a salty twist.
+Pie charts, with a salty twist.

 > [!NOTE]
 > The purpose of this repository is to create a fun data visualization representing the preferred pizzas during pizza days at work.